kellyhennigan/fmrieat/README.md

-### Estimate transforms to align subject's fmri and anatomy to standard space
+### Estimate transforms from subject's native to standard space
 from a terminal command line, run:
 ```
 ./preprocess_anat.sh